We’d all love to look like this partnership, particularly when we are at competitions, but unfortunately it doesn’t always work out like this!

 “Hi, thanks for getting in touch.
 I’m not sure I can “fix” your problem without seeing you work with your mare, but I hope to give you some exercises to try and some food for thought.
 One of the most detrimental things you can do with a napping horse, or one that doesn’t respond well to the leg, is to keep kicking harder.
-The horse has the idea of going backwards and you put energy into it by kicking, so she will go backwards faster!
-You also need to remember that every time you kick and you don’t get a forward response, you are teaching your horse to ignore your cues.
+If your horse has the idea of going backwards and you put energy in by kicking, so she will go backwards faster!
+You also need to remember that every time you kick and you don’t get a forward response, you are teaching your horse to ignore your forward cues.

 Therefore, the first thing you need to address is the response to your leg.
 Do this in an environment where she usually works well and make sure every cue to go forward from you follows this pattern;

 - Give a light cue to ask, “please go forward”

 - The horse should go forward within 1 or 2 seconds

 - If they don’t, you need to “tell” by using a rhythmical tap of a whip just behind your leg

 - Stop the tap and leg pressure as soon as you get a step forward